BoleynSu/P3530/paper.md

 # Motivation

-The adoption of erroneous behavior [@P2795R5], the behaviour when reading uninitialized memory has been defined to a greater extent than in C++23.
+The adoption of erroneous behavior [@P2795R5], defined the behaviour of reading uninitialized memory to a greater extent than in C++23.

 While this is a good thing in the vast majority of cases, it breaks rare legitimate usecases for algorithms that rely on reading uninitialized memory